- Collection of information through "cookies"

 The Oregon Board of Accountancy licenses and regulates the practice of Certified Public Accountants in the State of Oregon.
 To inquire about the license status of a CPA, contact the Oregon Board of Accountancy at 503-378-4181.

 The Career Center job board is a service offered for a fee to both members and nonmembers.
+Job posting fees are subject to change at any time.
 The Oregon Society of CPAs (OSCPA) cannot guarantee posted jobs will be filled.
 Persons posting jobs must abide by all local, state, federal, and international laws.
 The OSCPA is not responsible for the recruiting and hiring practices of companies or persons posting jobs.
 The OSCPA reserves the right to edit or alter any job posting ad which may appear offensive or may violate any law.
 The OSCPA will make every effort to ensure the accuracy of the information posted, but is not responsible for ads submitted with errors or incorrect information.

 Resume posting in the Career Center is a free service available exclusively to OSCPA members.
 Neither the OSCPA nor its members makes any warranty, express or implied, or assumes any liability or responsibility for the operation of the website resume posting service or the content of any postings.

 By posting your resume (including your name, contact information, and PDF resume document) on the OSCPA website, you are agreeing to waive, release, and hold harmless the OSCPA and its members from any and all claims arising from, or related in any way to, the OSCPA website, the website resume posting service, or your individual resume.